 Although you have a small company, you are operating in a business world where giants have the edge over small businesses.
 All those companies that have a reputable image and established name can gain the bank’s preference and lower interest rates.
-Thus, making it hard for small companies to make their way in the competition.
+Thus, making it hard for small companies to make their way into the competition.
 Similarly, without a strong credit score – 700, it is challenging to bag a loan, especially with low-interest rates.
 However, paying high interest is out of the question.

 2. No Guaranteed Approval

-Usually, small business owners have insufficient funds to buckle up an expense due to which they seek out for a loan.
+Usually, small business owners have insufficient funds to buckle up an expense due to which they seek out a loan.
 Unfortunately, there is no guarantee of loan approvals for the amount you require.
 At times, you might get 70% of the entire amount you applied for.
-Thus, you still won’t have enough money available to purchase an asset while a loan on your shoulders with the responsibility of repayments.
+Thus, you still won’t have enough money available to purchase an asset while a loan is on your shoulders with the responsibility of repayments.
 So, things don’t go the way you planned.

 3. Cut-Backs on Profits